5GSD/AIMSICDL/.github/CONTRIBUTING.md

 5. Follow our [Style Guide](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/wiki/Style-Guide) for higher code quality and corporate design.
 6. Test your changes and submit a [pull request](https://help.github.com/articles/using-pull-requests/) when we shall add it.
 7. Don't be shy to ask for help in an Issue and feel invited to [contact us](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/wiki/Contact).

 ---

-#### TRANSLATING

-Let our app start up in your native language!

-* See [our translations](https://hosted.weblate.org/projects/aimsicd/strings/) and [login via GitHub](https://hosted.weblate.org/accounts/login/github/?next=/projects/aimsicd/strings/) or [others](https://hosted.weblate.org/accounts/login/?next=/projects/aimsicd/strings/) to add yours.
-* When translating, keep small device screens in mind.
-Shorten it.
-* Please make sure to *finish* your translation, if you start a new one!
-* Translations will be pulled into our GitHub automatically.
-Enjoy!

----